 Cheese is very filling.
 Cheese contains:

-• Fat, which digests slowly and will keep you full for longer periods of time
+- Fat, which digests slowly and will keep you full for more extended periods

-I didn’t eat enough during the day so when I came home I would wolf down a block of cheese.
+I didn’t eat enough during the day, so I would wolf down a block of cheese when I came home.

 But this had nothing to do with cheese, per se.
-I was just really hungry and my body was craving food sources that would give me lots of calories!
+I was just famished, and my body craved food sources that would give me many calories!

-This reason – malnutrition and not eating enough – is also a primary factor in sweet cravings at night too!
+This reason—malnutrition and insufficient eating—is also a primary factor in sweet cravings at night!

 2 – You’re Not Getting Enough Fat

-Cheese, for many vegetarians, is their main source of fat.
+Cheese, for many vegetarians, is their primary source of fat.

 My friend in college was a proud vegetarian.
 She primarily ate: